5 Perspectives to Get Us Unstuck

 Both of these books provide numerous other thoughts that contain resources for suffering well.
 Seneca and Marcus Aurelius suggest that the way we think about suffering is a large part of our suffering.
 This is something we can change, and many thinkers, like these two, can help us do so.

 “Marcus Aurelius had a vision for Rome, and this is NOT IT!”
 Thus thundered Maximus in the well-known movie Gladiator.
-It’s also something I said to my wife repeatedly over the course of several weeks, each time I got up from reading Marcus Aurelius’ Meditations.
-It’s not that I thought that quote was particularly insightful.
-It just kept coming into my mind, so I said it out loud!
+It’s also something I kept saying to my wife over several weeks while reading Marcus Aurelius’ Meditations.
+Not because the line itself is profound, but because it kept forcing its way into my mind—and out of my mouth.

-What do we think when things go badly?
-“Remember, too, on every occasion that leads you to vexation to apply this principle: not that this is a misfortune, but that to bear it nobly is good fortune” (4.49).
+When things go badly: “Remember, too, on every occasion that leads you to vexation to apply this principle: not that this is a misfortune, but that to bear it nobly is good fortune” (4.49).

-What if we have to get up early?
-“In the morning when you rise unwillingly, let this thought be present.
+When you don’t want to get up early: “In the morning when you rise unwillingly, let this thought be present.
 I am rising to the work of a human being.
 Why then am I dissatisfied if I am going into the world for things for which I exist and for which I was brought into this world?”
 (5.1).

-What if I can’t get away and go on vacation?
-“Men seek retreats for themselves, houses in the country, seashores, and mountains; and you, too, are wont to desire such things very much.
+When you can’t get away: “Men seek retreats for themselves, houses in the country, seashores, and mountains; and you, too, are wont to desire such things very much.
 But this is altogether a mark of the most common sort of men, for it is in your power whenever you choose to retire into yourself. . . . tranquility is nothing else than the good ordering of the mind” (4.3).

-One thing I found particularly insightful was the idea that human beings are social animals.
+One of the book’s most penetrating insights is that human beings are social animals.
 “For we are made for cooperation, like feet, like hands, like eyelids, like the rows of the upper and lower teeth” (2.1).
-Humans are made to work together.
-Consequently, “[t]o act against one another then is contrary to nature and it is acting against one another to be vexed and to turn away” (ibid.).
-One of Marcus Aurelius’ constant themes is that those who act against others act contrary to their social nature and thus harm themselves.
+We are made to work together.
+For that reason, “[t]o act against one another then is contrary to nature and it is acting against one another to be vexed and to turn away” (ibid.).
+This theme recurs constantly: those who act against others violate their own nature—and in doing so, injure themselves.

-Similarly, to do good to and love others is natural to us.
-Consequently, to love or do good is its own reward.
-As Marcus Aurelius writes, “Have I done something for the general interest?
+The same logic applies to doing good.
+Loving others and acting for the common good is natural—and therefore its own reward.
+As Marcus Aurelius puts it: “Have I done something for the general interest?
 Well, then, I have had my reward.
 Let this always be present to your mind and never stop doing such good” (11.4).
-If we viewed things this way, we would be less concerned with whether or not others appreciate what we have done.
+If we lived this way, we would be far less anxious about recognition or gratitude.

-The other day, I was waiting to pull up to a gas pump.
-I could not line up directly behind the car at the pump, and so I parked a little bit to the side.
-As soon as the car at the pump pulled out, another driver darted in and took my spot.
+Recently, I was waiting for a gas pump.
+I couldn’t pull directly behind the car already there, so I waited slightly to the side.
+When that car pulled away, another driver quickly darted in and took the spot.

-Then, I remembered Marcus Aurelius.
-I realized, the driver either did not know I was waiting, or he did.
-If he didn’t know, then it was a mistake, and there was no reason for me to be angry.
-If he did know, then he only harmed himself by acting contrary to his social nature.
-Having to wait a few seconds for another pump did me no harm.
-Besides, who knows what priorities, hurry, or difficulties this driver might be experiencing that day?
+Then I remembered Marcus Aurelius.
+The driver either didn’t know I was waiting, or he did.
+If he didn’t know, it was an honest mistake and not worth anger.
+If he did know, then he harmed only himself by acting contrary to his social nature.
+Waiting a few extra seconds injured me not at all.
+And who knows what urgency, pressure, or trouble that driver carried with him that day?

-A few seconds later, I pulled up to another pump, filled up my tank, and left the gas station . . . with a pleasant tranquility.
+Moments later, I pulled up to another pump, filled my tank, and left the gas station . . . with a calm and genuine tranquility.